shower/shower/packages/shower/docs/features.md

 ### Types

 Types are changing slide’s look.
 You can set type by adding class to the main `slide`.
-There are few built-in types available in the theme, you could also describe custom types for each presention or add it to your theme.
+There are few built-in types available in the theme, you could also describe custom types for each presentation or add it to your theme.

 #### White